-This list is not exhaustive; if in doubt seek advice from the Physical and Nutritional Well Being Officer
+This list is not exhaustive; if in doubt seek advice from SIL or LCC

-3.2 NOTIFYING THE LA
+2.2 NOTIFYING THE LA

 Local authority powers

 Where the local authority is the employer (community, voluntary controlled, community special schools and maintained nursery schools), it may give a direction concerning the health and safety of persons (including pupils) on the school's premises or taking part in any school activities elsewhere.
 Under section 29(5) of the Education Act 2002, governing bodies of such schools must comply with any such direction from the local authority.